mindspore-ai/docs/tutorials/training/source_en/advanced_use/migrate_3rd_scripts_mindconverter.md

 ```

-> Note: `--output` and `--report` are optional.
+> `--output` and `--report` are optional.
 MindConverter creates an `output` folder under the current working directory, and outputs generated scripts and conversion reports to it.

 ## Caution